Previous dayJanuary 18, 2026Next day

 12.1 km4--✓ ReviewedUSGS →

-At 20:20 UTC on January 18, 2026, a magnitude 2.5 tremor occurred 4 km SE of Lytle Creek, CA. A small number of nearby observers (4) submitted felt reports to the USGS.
-The hypocenter lay at 12.1 km, placing this in the shallow crustal category.
+The USGS recorded this magnitude 2.5 earthquake 4 km SE of Lytle Creek, CA at 20:20 UTC on January 18, 2026.
+A small number of nearby observers (4) submitted felt reports to the USGS.
+At a depth of 12.1 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 34.233°N, -117.464°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 34.233°, -117.464°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-18